 - And more

 Once the CVO obtains all necessary documentation of the healthcare professional, the CVO then reviews all relevant documents before presenting them to insurance companies or other institutions that need to assess this data.
-Medical staff credentialing also helps ensure quality patient care by verifying that all providers meet the required standards and qualifications.
+Medical staff credentialing also helps to ensure quality patient care by verifying that all providers meet the required standards and qualifications.
 Meanwhile, it also helps reduce risks of medical practices by protecting them from liability should any issues arise related to a practitioner’s credentials.

 In addition to helping healthcare facilities prove their medical staff’s qualifications, certain CVOs also help organizations quickly determine whether a patient is eligible for medical reimbursement and coverage through insurance.
 Credentialing plays an integral role in the healthcare industry as it allows organizations to maintain high standards of quality while also promoting patient safety.